regulaforensics/DocumentReader-Android/README.md

 1. Download additional files proposed by Android Studio to build project (build tools, for example).
 3. Change application ID to specified during registration of your license key at [licensing.regulaforensics.com](https://licensing.regulaforensics.com) (`com.regula.documentreader` by default).
 1. Select appropriate build variant and run application.

+## <a name="build_variants_description"></a> Build variants description
+Depending on the selected build variant, appropriate CORE will be referenced.
+This causes changes in available operations and results.
+Please, choose carefully, as each additional functionality causes increasing size of the result application.

+* mrz - capable to locate and recognize Machine Readable Zone on the image
+* bounds - capable to locate and crop document from the image
+* barcode - capable to loacte and read data from Barcodes on the image
+* barcodemrz - combines functionality of mrz and barcode
+* ocrandmrz - combines functionality of mrz, bounds and locate
+* full - combines functionality of mrz, bounds, barcode and locate (full document visual processing)
+* mrzrfid - capable to locate and recognize Machine Readable Zone and read RFID chip using NFC
+* fullrfid - capable to perform full visual processing as well as reading RFID chip

 ## <a name="how_to_add_documentreader_library_to_your_project"></a> How to add DocumentReader library to your project